Tom Bowen History

 Tom Bowen began developing what is now known as Bowen Therapy in the 1950s, and continued to practice in Geelong, Australia until his passing in 1982.

-According to a 1974 survey of alternative health practitioners performed by the Victorian Government, in over 85% of his cases, the problems for which his patients sought relief were resolved and Bowen was performing over 13,000 Bowen Therapy sessions per year.
+According to a 1974 survey of alternative health practitioners performed by the Victorian Government, in more than 85% of his cases, the problems for which his patients sought relief were resolved and Bowen was performing more than 13,000 Bowen Therapy sessions per year.
 Bowen regularly held free clinics for children, people with disabilities, and community service workers throughout his career.

 - There is no forceful manipulation of muscles